WojciechMula/random-binary-trees/README.rst

 Introduction
 ------------------------------------------------------------------------

-Binary trees are sensitive to insertion order, in worst case [inserting sorted values] tree becomes a list.
-AVL and RB trees overcome this at cost of more complicated inserting/removing and additional storage.
+Binary trees are sensitive to insertion order, in worst case (inserting sorted values) tree becomes a list.
+AVL and Red-Black trees overcome this at cost of more complicated inserting/removing and additional storage.

 However, instead of using AVL/RB it's possible to avoid degenerated